outworkers/morpheus/README.md

 <a href="#table-of-contents">back to top</a>

-Morpheus was developed at websudos as the foundation of our upcoming book, "Learning Scala by example", which covers all aspects of building an enterprise grada Scala framework from scratch.
+Morpheus was developed at websudos as the foundation of our upcoming book, "Learning Scala by example", which covers all aspects of building an enterprise grade Scala framework from scratch.

 * Flavian Alexandru @alexflav23(Project lead)
 * Benjamin Edwards @benjumanji(Project lead)